stone-payments/winrm-tester/README.md

 Windows or Unix:
 ```
     python main.py -t 101.103.102.88 -u my_user -p my_password

+    or

+    # The CLI ask for the password
+    python main.py -t 101.103.102.88 -u my_user

 ```

 Unix bashs style only:
 ```
     chmod +x main.py
     ./main.py -t 101.103.102.88 -u my_user -p my_password

+    # The CLI ask for the password
+    ./main.py -t 101.103.102.88 -u my_user
 ```

 The mandatory parameters are:

 - `-t` or `--target` , the target machine that will receive the WinRM connection.
 - `-u` or `--user` , the username for the user on the WinRm connection.

+The optional parameters are:

 - `-p` or `--password`, the password for the user on the WinRm connection.

-The optional parameters are:

 - `-h` or `--help` , shows the help message with the available parameters.
 - `-port` , let you choose in which port the WinRM connection will happen.